 Today we drive to Nakuru, making our way down into the Great Rift Valley of East Africa.
 We travel in a safari vehicle, stopping to admire the breathtaking views as we go.

-We camp on the outskirts of Nakuru, a lively agricultural town on the shores of Lake Nakuru.
+For the next two nights, we camp on the outskirts of Nakuru, a lively agricultural town on the shores of Lake Nakuru.
 If time allows we visit a tea farm to see how the plants are grown, the leaves picked and the tea produced.

 We spend the entire day game viewing in Lake Nakuru National Park, home to healthy wildlife populations and rich birdlife.

-The park protects a sizable population of rhinos, and other wildlife - buffalo, giraffe, zebra, impala and baboons, and if we are lucky we may see lions or leopards.
+The park protects a sizable population of black rhinos, and other wildlife - buffalo, giraffe, zebra, impala and baboons, and if we are lucky we may see lions or leopards.
 When conditions are right we often see large flocks of birds such as pelicans, flamingoes and cormorants, and other birds like African fish eagles and winged black terns.

 This afternoon we explore the open plains and rolling hills of Masai Mara, searching out the abundance of wildlife that makes Masai Mara the legendary game park it is.
 The Big Five (lion, leopard, rhino, buffalo and elephant) roam freely in the rambling savannahs studded with thorn trees, along with plenty of plains game.